 3. How long does an illustration take to do?

-I work in two formats, A3 and A2, the smaller A3 illustrations take less time due to their size, A2 take a longer period.
-Generally, an A3 may take 1-3 days, and an A2 2-6 days.
+I work in three formats, A4, A3 and A2, Landscape/portrait.
+Generally, an A4, A3 may take 1-3 days, and an A2 2-6 days.
 Both are dependant upon the complexity of the design, and whether or not the commissioner requires the work by a set date and time.
 If a tight deadline is envisaged, I can accommodate a lesser time period, please contact me with the details and I will review if this is feasible.

 4. Do you supply a contract?

 Yes at the commencement of the verbal direction and agreement, I supply you with an individualised contract outlining the commision details, time frame expected, and the overall cost envisaged.

 5. How much do you charge per illustration?

 Illustration pricing is guided by a licensing fee.
 There are a number of other factors that need to be considered to enable a justifiable fee, they include:

 The usage of the illustration ( eg,is the illustration a one off, or are there further uses envisaged ) The area of the territory (where in the world is the work being commissioned from) The Duration (time frame for the individual illustrations and the duration of the project) The client profile. (size) A negotiational Budget.
 Expenses.
 The Number of Illustrations ,The Use of Illustrations (e.g. editorial, packaging, web etc) Specific separate uses and sizes if applicable (e.g.1 illustration for 1/2 page editorial, 2 illustrations for full page web use) and Print Run (if applicable)